$\Gamma$-convergence of the non-local Massari functional and applications to inhomogeneous Allen-Cahn equations: Introduction and main results

-The outline of the corresponding results goes as follows.
 The first~$\Gamma$-convergence result deals with the case~$s\to(1/2)^-$ and is contained in Theorem~\ref{th::gamma_conv_J}.
 This result is perhaps not surprising in itself, and its proof is an offspring of the methods in~\cite{ambrosio_dephilippis_martinazzi}, but it is instrumental to establish the limit behavior of the functional under consideration and it paves the way to the analysis of the minimizers of the non-local Massari Problem.

 This analysis is started by Theorem~\ref{th::min_J_conv}, in which we show that the limit of minimizers is a minimizer of the limit functional, with uniform energy bounds.
 The methods of~\cite{ambrosio_dephilippis_martinazzi} are helpful in the proof of this result too, but here one also needs some tailor-made, and somewhat delicate, estimates for the new mean curvature contributions.